 A Time For Penance is available in Kindle version from Amazon now by clicking on the image above or on the big red button below.

 Having published a number of light-hearted books such as comedy crime How Not To Commit Murder and romantic comedy Perfect Sex, I was drawn towards writing something darker and grittier.
 From that desire, came noir romance novella An Affair With Danger.
 While writing it, the plot for A Time For Penance began brewing in the back of my mind and after a brief foray back into comedy to write my memoir Making The Breast Of It, I immersed myself once again in the world of dark suspense.

 I most enjoyed writing the characters, particularly the main character, Eva.
 Despite her flaws, I think I succeeded in making her someone the reader can emphasize with.
-It's a challenge making each character realistic, without resorting to 'types' or cliches and I generally find that each character I create ends up being a combination of different people that I know or have read about, with a dose of imagination thrown in.
+It's a challenge making each character realistic, without resorting to 'types' or cliches and I generally find that each character I create ends up being a combination of different people I know or have read about, with a large dose of imagination thrown in.

 Good question.
 It's not strictly a crime novel, although there are criminal characters and acts performed within it, so I've classified it as suspense, as it keeps you reading to find out how Eva is going to undo her crime of murder in her second life.

 It has a very noir flavour to it.
 People often ask me what noir is, and I explain it in this blog post Three Reasons To Love Noir.
 In a nutshell, it's a genre characterized by fatalism and moral ambiguity, in which the characters are often victims of their own weaknesses and frequently don't take the heroic path.
 Noir can span a number of genres - suspense, crime, horror, even romance.
 My novella An Affair With Danger is noir romance.
 Practically any genre can also be noir.